meetnearme/api/README.md

 ## Project Maintenance

+### Rebuilding the templ binary

+If you see an error like
+`(!) templ version check failed: generator v0.2.513 is older than templ version v0.2.648 found in go.mod file, consider upgrading templ CLI`, you need to update the `templ` go binary

+1. `go install github.com/a-h/templ/cmd/templ@latest`

 ### Updating env vars

 When updating env vars, the changes need to be made in 4 places: